Corwin D. Edwards: Activity for the public sector and as appraiser

 Edwards joined the civil service in 1933, becoming assistant director for consumer affairs at the National Recovery Administration, a New Deal plan authority under Franklin D. Roosevelt.
 In 1937 he moved to the Federal Trade Commission, where he became chief economist.
 Between 1939 and 1944 he was economic adviser and chairman of the Political Advisory Council of the Antitrust Department in the Ministry of Justice.
 In 1948 he returned to the Federal Trade Commission as director of the Office of Industrial Management, where he remained until 1953.
 Edwards was often commissioned with appraisals or consulting assignments.
 In 1942 he worked on a US project to solve economic problems in Brazil and in 1947 was head of the expert group on Japanese conglomerates.
 He was a consultant to the US delegation to the United Nations for many years and testified to antitrust cases before Congressional committees.

 Private life

 Edward was initially married to Jane Morris Ward, but was divorced.
 His second wife was Gertrud Greig.
-This resulted in two children and five grandchildren.
+This resulted in two children (one of them Ward Edwards) and five grandchildren.